1997–98 Cypriot Second Division

 The 1997–98 Cypriot Second Division was the 43rd season of the Cypriot second-level football league.
 Olympiakos won their 2nd title.

 Format

 Fourteen teams participated in the 1997–98 Cypriot Second Division.
-All teams played against each other twice, once at their home and once away.
-The team with the most points at the end of the season crowned champions.
-The first three teams were promoted to 1998–99 Cypriot First Division and the last three teams were relegated to the 1998–99 Cypriot Third Division.
+Each team played against every other team twice, once at home and once away.
+The team with the most points at the end of the season was crowned champions.
+The top three teams were promoted to 1998–99 Cypriot First Division and the bottom three teams were relegated to the 1998–99 Cypriot Third Division.